digdir/designsystemet/README.md

 Make sure you are in the ***main*** branch when doing so, to ensure the changelogs are generated correctly.

 ### 1. Build distribution files
-Push the changelogs and tags that Lerna has generated to git.
+Build distribution files for all the packages.
+Make sure they all run successfully before proceeding to next step.

 `yarn build`

 ### 2. Prepare new version
-This runs the build scripts, suggests new versions (click enter) and creates a new tag for the release.
+This suggests new versions (click enter), creates a new tag and commit with the changes and pushes them to git.
 The new version-numbers for the packages are automatically created based on the commit messages.
 Only non-private packages will be handled (package.json).

 `yarn lerna:version`